-In March 2019, Singapore was named the most expensive city in the world to live in (alongside Paris and Hong Kong).
-Yet property is still an asset people are eager to invest in because of the potential it possesses.
+In March 2019, Singapore was announced the most expensive city in the world to live in (alongside Paris and Hong Kong).
+Yet property is still an asset people will invest in because of the potential it possess.

 If you’re investing in your 2nd (or subsequent) property, here are 7 things to know about Additional Buyer Stamp Duty (ABSD): who is liable to pay it, the exemptions, how to beat the tax, and so on.

 The Additional Buyer Stamp Duty (ABSD) applies to owners who purchase their second and subsequent property.
-It’s an extra tax the government imposes on residential properties (e.g., condominiums, private estates, HDB flats, shophouses with live-in residences, and so on.)
+It’s an extra tax the government imposes on residential properties (e.g., condominiums, private estates, HDB flats, shophouses with live-in residences, etc.)

 ABSD acts as a cooling measure to curtail the booming property market.
 Given that real estate prices skyrocketed by 9.1% in 2018, the Singapore government needed to put in place something that would prevent housing prices from going up further.